-Both parents and students receive semester reports twice a year.
+As parents/students, you receive semester reports twice a year.
 These contain summative achievement levels in each subject, as well as an overall grade score.
 The levels you see are the result of a long process.
-Subject teachers plan learning experiences to create the best possible opportunities for learning for students.
+Subject teachers plan learning experiences to create the best possible opportunities for learning for your child.
 Their progress is assessed throughout the learning process.